cweave72/overviews/c_notes/arrays_and_pointers.md

 > using the example above `sizeof(a)` yields 40, not 10.

 On the other hand, the *length* of an array is typically taken to mean the number of elements in an array.
-We can use a macro such as below to determine the number of elements in an array:
+We can use a macro to determine the number of elements in an array:

 ```c